dawehner/freepager/README.txt

   strongly consider using another module.

 There is an example feature provided by this module, showing one way of using Free pager to flip through content sharing the same taxonomy term.
-This feature is for educational purpose only.
+To use the demo feature:
+* Enable the feature, either from the modules list or the features page.
+* Go to structure > taxonomy > section and add at least one section.
-When enabled, place the block "Free pager: section browser" in a region of your choice and create a few nodes of the type "news".
-The section browser will provide links to the older/newer content sharing the same section.
+* Go to structure > blocks and place "Free pager: section browser" in a region of your choice.
+* Create a few nodes of the type "news".

+When viewing a node marked with a section, Free pager will provide links to the older/newer content sharing the same section.
+Note that this feature is for educational purpose only.
+If used on an actual news site, Views would soon choke on the number of items to render on every page.